GenesisNorth/GenesisNorth/README.md

 - 👋 Hi, I’m Genesis
 - 👀 I'm interested in Backend Development, Mobile Application Development and Blockchain Development.
-- 💞️ I like to code these languages: Flutter & Dart, Node.js, php & laravel and Solidity.
+- 💞️ I like to code these languages: Flutter & Dart, Reactnative, Node.js, php & laravel and Solidity.
 - 💞️ Currently learning Solidity for Blockcahin Development
 - 💞️ I’m looking to collaborate on building Web Applications, Mobile Applications and Blockchain Projects.
 - 📫 How to reach me habilagenesis@gmail.com and https://www.linkedin.com/in/genesis-habila-8536b8222/ on LinkedIN